Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ProMicro-MiniGrabbers.md

 ## Troubleshooting:

-### Docking and undocking the Switch resets or hangs the Arduino.
+### Docking and undocking the Switch resets or hangs the Pro Micro.

 Main Article: [Power Glitching](../../PowerGlitching.md)